algo2t/alphatrade/README.md

 Symbols can be retrieved in multiple ways.
 Once you have the master contract loaded for an exchange, you can get an instrument in many ways.

-Get a single instrument by it's name:
+Get a single instrument by it‘s name:

 ```python
 tatasteel_nse_eq = sas.get_instrument_by_symbol('NSE', 'TATASTEEL')